schoolalt585/havi-s-EMU/README.txt

 Fuck Securly, this is a beta version.
 The main point of this is to allow for the embedded access to games during school.
 This is unbockable, and as a result an OP fix.
+I will continue updates through the end of senior year (2021) and mostvlikely never touch it again.
+Feel free to edit my code and give feedback.